Student Services

 LeetCode Bootcamp

-The LeetCode Bootcamp is offered to all NYU Tandon students who wish to practice and prepare for upcoming coding interviews.
+The LeetCode Bootcamp is offered to NYU Tandon students who wish to practice and prepare for upcoming coding interviews.
 Our instructors are highly familiar with Big Tech coding interview formats and questions and provide valuable insights to ensure that students have sufficient knowledge and preparation.
-The bootcamp takes place bi-weekly for 9 weeks each semester and students may choose between different sessions based on their class schedules/availability.
-New topics are covered weekly.
+The Bootcamp occurs weekly for 9 weeks each semester and students may choose between different sessions based on their class schedules/availability.
+New topics are covered weekly, and students work in groups on a technical project which they present to industry judges for feedback.
+Students who successfully complete the LeetCode Bootcamp earn a digital badge.

 Data Science Bootcamp

-The Data Science Bootcamp is offered to all NYU Tandon students who wish to practice and prepare for upcoming data science technical interviews.
+The Data Science Bootcamp is offered to NYU Tandon students who wish to practice and prepare for upcoming data science technical interviews.
 Our instructors are highly familiar with data science interview formats and questions and provide valuable insights to ensure that students have sufficient knowledge and preparation.
-The bootcamp takes place bi-weekly for 9 weeks each semester and students may choose between different sessions based on their class schedules/availability.
-New topics are covered weekly.
+The Bootcamp occurs weekly for 9 weeks each semester and students may choose between different sessions based on their class schedules/availability.
+New topics are covered weekly, and students work in groups on a technical project which they present to industry judges for feedback.
+Students who successfully complete the Data Science Bootcamp earn a digital badge.

 Career Exploration Series